231:

 The story of one girl's mission to bring people together everywhere by eliminating small talk forever.
 This American Life producer Starlee Kine has been going around lecturing audiences on the subject.
 She encourages them to switch to a new system she's invented, called The Rundown.
 Recorded at The Little Gray Book Lectures at the Galapagos Art Space in New York City.
 Thanks to Sheila Heti and the Trampoline Hall Lecture Series.
 (6 minutes)

-Act Two.
-Heather Help Me.
+Heather Help Me

 Jessica Riddle reports on how, as a teenager, she and her friends would pick up the phone and dial the letters of the name "Heather" and talk to the old man who'd pick up the phone.
 At first they'd just prank call him.
 But then it turned out to be much more.
 (18 minutes)

-Act Four.
-The Science Of Good And Evil.
+The Science Of Good And Evil

 Susan Drury reports from Tennessee on a test that provides sudden truth from a stranger.
 It's based on a science whose goals could not be grander—to aid in the fight between good and evil.
 It was invented by a guy named Robert Hartman, who was nominated for the Nobel Prize for his work back in the 1970s.
 What's most amazing about the test is how effective it is.
 (16 minutes)